 All textbooks, library books and magazines are available for students' use at no extra cost.
 The school expects these materials to be treated with great care.
-Students are responsible for the textbooks they are issued and are expected to return them in a condition similar to one when received at the end of the school year.
+Students are responsible for the textbooks they are issued either by the librarian or subject teachers, and are expected to return them in a condition similar to the one when received at the end of the school year.